Taki-1/SafeZone/README.md

 # Project SafeZone
-# This script is build to make my own self stop using
+# Another script to force the computer to sleep
-# computer after 12 at night
+# target time 12am